-Articles must not exceed 6000-8000 words long and must not exceed 8000 words including notes, references, contributor biography, keywords and abstract.
+Articles must not exceed Articles must not exceed 8,000 words including references, notes, author biography, keywords and abstract.
+Longer pieces of up to 10,000 words may be considered.

 METADATA

 The following data are required for all submissions.
 Contributors must check that each item has been supplied correctly: